Athens: Climate

 Athens has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
-The climate in Athens can be considered warmer than some cities that are similar or even less distant from the equator such as Seoul, Melbourne, Buenos Aires and Cape Town.
-According to the meteorological station near the city centre which is operated by the National Observatory of Athens, the downtown area has a simple mean annual temperature of 19.2 C while parts of the urban agglomeration may reach up to 19.8 C, being affected by the urban heat island effect..
+Especially during summer the climate in Athens can be considered warmer than some cities that are similar or even closer to the Equator such as Seoul, Melbourne, Buenos Aires and Cape Town.
+According to the meteorological station near the city centre which is operated by the National Observatory of Athens, Athens has a mean annual temperature of 18.6 C while other parts of the urban agglomeration are affected by the urban heat island effect more and thus have higher mean annual temperatures.
 Fog is rare in the city centre, but somewhat more frequent in areas to the east, close to Mt.
 Hymettus.
 Advection fog can occur in spring, especially along the coastline.

-The southern section of the Athens metropolitan area (i.e., Elliniko, Athens Riviera) lies in the transitional zone between Mediterranean (Csa) and hot semi-arid climate (BSh), with its port-city of Piraeus being the most extreme example, receiving just 331.9 mm per year.
+The southern section of the Athens metropolitan area (i.e., Elliniko) lies in the transitional zone between Mediterranean (Csa) and hot semi-arid climate (BSh), with its port-city of Piraeus being the most extreme example, receiving just 331.9 mm per year.
 The areas to the south generally see less extreme temperature variations as their climate is moderated by the Saronic gulf.
-The northern part of the city (i.e., Kifissia), owing to its higher elevation, features moderately lower temperatures and slightly increased precipitation year-round.
+The northern part of the city (e.g. Kifissia), owing to its higher elevation, features moderately lower temperatures and slightly increased precipitation year-round.
 The generally dry climate of the Athens basin compared to the precipitation amounts seen in a typical Mediterranean climate is due to the rain shadow effect caused by the Pindus mountain range and the Dirfys and Parnitha mountains, substantially drying the westerly and northerly winds respectively.